Impaction continues for the 2021-2022 academic year and thereafter. For an overview, please see CSUN Impaction.

 Applicants to the following impacted major are required to pass an audition:

-The CSU statewide eligibility index is a combination of your high school grade point average (GPA) and scores on either the ACT or the SAT.
+The CSU statewide eligibility index is based on the multifactor admission criteria published at California Resident Applicants.
 GPAs are based on grades earned in college preparatory courses ("a-g" subject requirements) taken during the final three years of high school.
 Included in calculating GPA are any bonus points earned for approved honors courses.

-The two tables below describe the admission requirements for Fall 2018 first-time freshman applicants who have graduated from California high schools located within and outside of CSUN’s local admission area.
-The first table shows the admission criteria for CSUN’s non-impacted majors and the second table the criteria for impacted majors.
+The two tables below describe the admission requirements for Fall 2020 first-time freshman applicants who have graduated from California high schools located within and outside of CSUN’s local admission area.
+Table 1 shows the admission criteria for CSUN’s non-impacted majors and Table 2 the criteria for impacted majors.
 Please note:

-- These impaction criteria have been set for Fall 2018 admission only and may vary for future admission cycles.
+- These impaction criteria were set for Fall 2020 admission only and may vary for future admission cycles.

 - The minimum standard CSU admission requirements are published at freshman applicant.